Share

 Sowing the Seeds

-When to Sow: Sunflowers are heat-loving plants.
+- When to Sow: Sunflowers are heat-loving plants.
 The best time to sow sunflower seeds is in late spring, once the soil has warmed to at least 50 to 55 degrees Fahrenheit.

-Where to Sow: Choose a location that gets 6 to 8 hours of direct sunlight each day.
+- Where to Sow: Choose a location that gets 6 to 8 hours of direct sunlight each day.
 Sunflowers aren’t overly fussy about soil but prefer a well-draining site.

-How to Sow: Plant the seeds 1 inch deep and about 6 inches apart.
+- How to Sow: Plant the seeds 1 inch deep and about 6 inches apart.
 If you’re planting a tall variety, give them more space.
 Water well after planting.

 Caring for Your Sunflowers

-Fertilizing: While sunflowers aren’t heavy feeders, a light application of a balanced flower fertilizer can give them a boost, especially if your soil is poor.
+- Fertilizing: While sunflowers aren’t heavy feeders, a light application of a balanced flower fertilizer can give them a boost, especially if your soil is poor.

-Support: Taller varieties may need staking to help them stand tall, especially in windy locations.
+- Support: Taller varieties may need staking to help them stand tall, especially in windy locations.

-Pests and Diseases: Keep an eye out for common pests like aphids and caterpillars.
+- Pests and Diseases: Keep an eye out for common pests like aphids and caterpillars.
 A strong spray of water can often dislodge these pests.

-Enjoying Your Sun Flowers
+Enjoying Your Sunflowers

-Typically, sunflowers will bloom 80 to 120 days after planting, depending on the variety.
+Typically, sunflowers will bloom 80 to 120 days after seeding, depending on the variety.
 Once your sunflowers open their faces to the sun, you can cut them for bouquets, leave them to add beauty to your garden, or allow them to go to seed for a tasty treat for your local bird population.
 In fact, it’s common for Finches to eat the sunflower leaves!
 Many customers bring in sunflower leaves thinking it’s a bug eating them, but many times it’s Finches.Â

 Growing sunflowers from seed to bloom is an immensely rewarding gardening project that adds beauty, utility, and environmental value to your garden.
 As always, the team at Moana Nursery is here to provide expert advice and high-quality gardening supplies to make your gardening journey a success.
 Happy planting, and enjoy the sunshine that sunflowers bring to your yard!